-This privacy notice discloses the privacy practices of the Pennsylvania Coalition Against Rape, the National Sexual Violence Resource Center, and websites we own or manage, including:
+This privacy notice discloses the privacy practices of the Pennsylvania Coalition to Advance Respect, the National Sexual Violence Resource Center, and websites we own or manage, including:

 This privacy notice applies solely to information collected by these websites, except where stated otherwise.